ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/subscription-stats.markdown

 {NOTE: }

-Data subscription tasks are ongoing operations in which the cluster sends document batches to a client in an orderly manner, waiting for the consumption of each batch before sending the next.
+* A Subscription task is an ongoing task in which the server sends documents that match a query defined on the task to a client.

-Documents transmitted this way may be, for example, orders sent to an accountant client, making an otherwise tedious operation extremely easy to manage.
+* The server sends the documents in batches in an orderly manner, waiting for the client to acknowledge the consumption of each batch before sending the next.

-Learn more about data subscription tasks [here](../../../../studio/database/tasks/ongoing-tasks/subscription-task).
+* Learn more about data subscription tasks [here](../../../../studio/database/tasks/ongoing-tasks/subscription-task).

 * In this page:
    * [Subscription Stats Closed View](../../../../studio/database/stats/ongoing-tasks-stats/subscription-stats#subscription-stats-closed-view)